semgrep/semgrep-docs/docs/semgrep-appsec-platform/slack.md

 :::caution
 This removes **all** Semgrep notifications in **all** channels in your Slack workspace.
 :::

-To uninstall the Semgrep Slack App entirely from your Slack workspace, perform the following steps:

 1. In [Semgrep AppSec Platform](https://semgrep.dev/login), go to **Settings** > **[Integrations](https://semgrep.dev/orgs/-/settings/integrations)**.
 2. On the **[Integrations](https://semgrep.dev/orgs/-/settings/integrations)** page, find the Slack integration you want to remove.